-The Native American Media Alliance announced its selections for the inaugural Native American Showrunner Program, sponsored by WarnerMedia, Bad Robot, Comcast NBCUniversal and the Cherokee Nation Film Office, in partnership with Kung Fu Monkey Productions.
+The Native American Media Alliance announced its selections for the inaugural Native American Showrunner Program, sponsored by Bad Robot, Comcast NBCUniversal, National Endowment for the Arts Pop Culture Collaborative and A+E Networks, in partnership with Kung Fu Monkey Productions.

-The Native American Showrunner Program is a nine-month intensive that offers mentorship from television showrunners and series creators to experienced Native American writers.
-Program fellows take part in meetings with assigned showrunners who will offer guidance on furthering the fellows’ writing careers and to provide creative feedback on current projects.
-The program consists of one-on-one mentoring to develop the writers’ abilities, offer advice as it pertains to producing for television and overall insight into running a television series.
+The Native American Showrunner Program is a multi-month intensive that offers mentorship from television showrunners and series creators to experienced Native American writers.
+Program fellows take part in one-on-one meetings with assigned showrunners who offer guidance on furthering the fellows’ writing careers and to provide creative feedback on current projects.
+The program consists of comprehensive mentoring to develop each writer’s abilities, offer advice as it pertains to producing for television and provide overall insight into running a television series.

 The Native American Showrunner Program was created to expand the number of Native Americans working behind the camera to increase fair and accurate portrayals of Native Americans on television.
 Native Americans continue to maintain the lowest representation of writers on current television series.

 In addition, participants will author a new pilot and series bible with the artistic support of their respective mentors.
 Participants will also have group meetings with their fellows participants and showrunners from other television series.
 These components offer additional creative and business oriented opportunities.
 Participants will also receive a small stipend, writing software and additional resources to help bolster their career.